physical-computation/sunflower-embedded-system-emulator/README.md

 	git submodule foreach git checkout master

 # Installation instructions
 Read the manual (sunflowersim-manual-and-cover.pdf) if you can.
-Dependencies: Building the simulator depends on GNU awk (`gawk`), on the GNU version of `bison`, and the GNU version of sed, so install them.
+Dependencies: Building the simulator depends on GNU awk (`gawk`), on the GNU version of `bison`, the GNU version of `sed`, and `libc6-dev-i386`, so install them.

 Edit `conf/setup.conf` to match your installation directory and system setup.
 On macOS, use the configuration:
 ```